allanallanigue/kanolliwp/wp-content/plugins/ultimate-product-catalogue/readme.txt

 10. View of the premium catalog options under the "Options" tab

 == Changelog ==
+= 3.5.46 =
+- Fixed an error with placing custom field content into custom tabs in the "Tabbed" layout

 = 3.5.45 =
 - Fixed an error with tag groups where some tags could end up as radio buttons instead of checkboxes